crescent-network/crescent/x/liquidity/spec/04_messages.md

 type MsgCancelOrder struct {
     Orderer       string  // the bech32-encoded address that makes an order PairId        uint64  // the pair id
-    SwapRequestId uint64  // the swap request id
+    OrderId uint64  // the order id
 }
 ```
 ### Validity Checks
 Validity checks are performed for MsgCancelOrder messages.
 The transaction that is triggered with the MsgCancelOrder message fails if:
 - `Orderer` address does not exist
 - The pair with `PairId` does not exist
-- `SwapRequestId` does not exist in pair with `PairId`
+- `OrderId` does not exist in pair with `PairId`
-- `Orderer` is not the orderer from swap request with `SwapRequestId`
+- `Orderer` is not the orderer from order with `OrderId`
-- Swap request with `SwapRequestId` is already canceled
+- Order with `OrderId` is already canceled

 ## MsgCancelAllOrders
 Cancel all swap order with `MsgCancelAllOrder` message.